Werner Herzog: Early and mid-career: 1962–2005

-Later career: 2006 onwards
+Later directorial career: 2006 onwards

 Herzog was honored at the 49th San Francisco International Film Festival, receiving the 2006 Film Society Directing Award.
 Four of his films have been shown at the San Francisco International Film Festival: Wodaabe – Herdsmen of the Sun in 1990, Bells from the Deep in 1993, Lessons of Darkness in 1993, and The Wild Blue Yonder in 2006.

-Grizzly Man, directed by Herzog, was awarded the Alfred P. Sloan Prize at the 2005 Sundance Film Festival.
+Grizzly Man, a documentary directed by Herzog, was awarded the Alfred P. Sloan Prize at the 2005 Sundance Film Festival.
+He seemed to attract danger even in more suburban settings.
 In 2006, Herzog was shot in the abdomen while on Skyline Drive in Los Angeles.
 He had been giving an interview on Grizzly Man to Mark Kermode of the BBC.
 Herzog continued the interview without seeking medical treatment, stating "it's not significant".
 The shooter later turned out to be a crazed fan with an air rifle.
 Regarding the incident, Herzog later said, "I seem to attract the clinically insane."
 In a 2021 episode of Diminishing Returns podcast covering Herzog's film Stroszek, presenter Dallas Campbell called this incident a hoax, claiming to be friends with the director of the piece and that the incident was "set up".
-Two days later, Herzog helped actor Joaquin Phoenix exit his car after a car crash.

-Herzog's April 2007 appearance at the Ebertfest in Champaign, Illinois, earned him the Golden Thumb Award, and an engraved glockenspiel given to him by a young film maker inspired by his films.
-Encounters at the End of the World won the award for Best Documentary at the 2008 Edinburgh International Film Festival and was nominated for the Academy Award for Best Documentary Feature, Herzog's first nomination.
+Herzog's April 2007 appearance at the Ebertfest in Champaign, Illinois, earned him the Golden Thumb Award, and an engraved glockenspiel given by a young film maker inspired by his films.
+Encounters at the End of the World, set in Antarctica, won the award for Best Documentary at the 2008 Edinburgh International Film Festival and was nominated for the Academy Award for Best Documentary Feature, Herzog's first Oscar nomination.
 In 2009, Herzog became the only filmmaker in recent history to enter two films in competition in the same year at the Venice Film Festival.
 Herzog's Bad Lieutenant: Port of Call New Orleans was entered into the festival's official competition schedule, and his My Son, My Son, What Have Ye Done? entered the competition as a "surprise film".
-Herzog also provided the narration for the short film Plastic Bag directed by Ramin Bahrani which was the opening night film in the Corto Cortissimo section of the festival.
+Herzog also provided the narration for the short film Plastic Bag, directed by Ramin Bahrani, which was the opening-night film in the Corto Cortissimo section of the festival.